FIFA's 2026 World Cup: The Greatest Fleecing on Earth

 From Blatter to Infantino

 Some of us are old enough to have read books about legendary FIFA snout in the trough specialists Sepp Blatter and Jack Warner.
 About brown envelopes and vote-buying and the systematic plundering of a sport that billions of people love.
 It felt, at the time, like something that would eventually be exposed, dealt with and consigned to history.
 The game would be cleaned up.
-It had to be.

 It was not cleaned up.
 It got comfortable.